attacus/uv-notifier/README.md

 This app pulls data from the [ARPANSA website](http://www.arpansa.gov.au/).
 These are official, up-to-date UV readings from the Australian Radiation Protection and Nuclear Safety Agency.

 ### UV Index info
-For more information about ultraviolet radiation, [check the Wiki](https://en.wikipedia.org/wiki/Ultraviolet_index)
+For more information about ultraviolet radiation, [check the Wikipedia article](https://en.wikipedia.org/wiki/Ultraviolet_index)

 | UV Index | Exposure Category |
 | --- | --- |